 Applying a convention to a property

-Often you want to apply some convention, or default value, to a property to be used if no value has been configured for the property.
+Often, you want to apply some convention, or default value to a property to be used if no value has been configured.
 You can use the convention() method for this.
-This method accepts either a value or a Provider and this will be used as the value until some other value is configured.
+This method accepts either a value or a Provider, and this will be used as the value until some other value is configured.

 build.gradle.kts